TumblThreeApp/TumblThree-wiki/How-to-use-the-Application.md

 * For downloading photos and videos from the tumblr search, you'll have to do some steps:
   1. Add the search url including your key words separated by plus signs (+) in the url (e.g. https://www.tumblr.com/search/my+special+tags).
 * For downloading photos and videos from the tumblr tag search, you'll have to do some steps:
   1. Go to Settings, click the Authenticate button.
 Logon to tumblr using an account.
-The window/browser should automatically close after the login indicating a successful authentication.
-TumblThree will use the Internet Explorer cookies for authentication.
-Alternatively, you can also use the Internet Explorer directly for logging in to the Tumblr.com network.
+After successful logon you can close the window.
+The cookies are cached and normally you don't need to repeat this for a while.
   2. Add the search url including your tags separated by plus signs (+) in the url (e.g. https://www.tumblr.com/tagged/my+special+tags).
 * Key Mappings:
   * double click on a blog adds it to the queue